nuls-io/NIPs/NIPs/NIP-4_NULS Ambassadors participate in the election rules (Last call).md

 b.
 Identify with the NULS concepts of values, understand the core knowledge of NULS and respect the members of the NULS community.
 The election cycle is quarterly and requires a full 3 month commitment.
 Consider this commitment before running for election.
 Ambassadors are expected to meet the full term of the quarterly commitment.

 c.
-The appointment of NULS ambassadors is implemented through community voting.
-Candidates are able to apply for the position of ambassador during the first two months of a quarter.
-At the beginning of the third month of a quarter, the NULS team will initiate the voting and 1/3 of the candidates with the most votes will become the new ambassadors.
-For example, if 10 persons apply, 4 candidates with the most votes will get elected.
+The appointment of NULS ambassadors is implemented through the proposal.
+When the support rate of a candidate's proposal over 70%，the proposal will be adopted.
+When there are a number of ambassadors participated in campaign from the same country and apply for the same quarter’s ambassador, the winner will be the one with the highest support rate among them.

 d.
 Ambassadors are required to publicly display their work report summary to the whole community at the end of each month, and show the development and growth of the community as well as their plan for the next month on the forum.
 The work report should include expenses for that month.